Kash1shTyagi/Kash1shTyagi/README.md

 <br />

 I am a **AI/ML** Enthusiast and **Full Stack Web/App Developer**.
-I have a a lot of experience in building websites and mobile apps and non I have transitioned to learning more about machine learning.
+I have a a lot of experience in building websites and mobile apps.
+I have transitioned to learning more about machine learning.
 <br/>

-I am currently exploring domains like Natural Language Processing and Computer Vision by integrating their applications in websites/apps which allows me to practise dev as well.
+I am currently exploring domains like Natural Language Processing and Computer Vision by integrating their applications in websites/apps which allows me to practice dev as well.
 I am open to collaborate with you on any AI/ML project that piques my interest

 <br />